Gaurav1251/Devops_Tasks/README.md

 Each tool has its own folder with task-specific subdirectories.
-Each task contains necessary files and a README.md with instructions.
+Each task contains necessary files and a README.md with instructions and a demonstrating PDF for visual instructions.

 ---
 **🛠 Tools Covered**